 This term refers to the Council's Scheme of Delegation, which specifies the extent to which the conduct of the Council's affairs is delegated to Council officers.
 If at any time there appears to be a conflict between the Scheme of Delegation and Contract Procedure Rules, the former shall take precedence.

 Authorised Signatory List

-This is the List of officers authorised make financial transactions.
-Service head approval is required before an officer may be included in the List.
+This is the list of officers authorised to make financial transactions.
+Head of Service approval is required before an officer may be included in the List.

 Financial Regulations